riskitforbisket/candidates_hw/README.md

 ## Relativity Space - Software engineering candidates' homework
-This readme contains problems that candidates can choose to work on as a take home assignment
+This readme contains problems that candidates can choose to work on as a take-home assignment

 ### Instructions:
 1. fork this repo